jtanx/fontforge/doc/sphinx/index.rst

 .. image:: /images/alignedBaselines.png

 Both Apple Typography and OpenType allow for this.
-There is a :doc:`baseline table <baseline>` which says how the baselines for each script (or each glyph) should be aligned with respect to other baselines.
+There is a :doc:`baseline table </ui/dialogs/baseline>` which says how the baselines for each script (or each glyph) should be aligned with respect to other baselines.